lunarisanpr/HighDeadlineSpawningFix/README.md

 # High Deadline Spawning Fix

-A simple mod intended to fix entities not spawning when the amount of days before deadline is above a certain number.
+A simple Lethal Company mod intended to fix entities not spawning when the amount of days before deadline is above a certain number.
 Meant to be used with mods that increase the quota deadline, such as [ProgressiveDeadline](https://thunderstore.io/c/lethal-company/p/LethalOrg/ProgressiveDeadline/).

 This mod should not have any effect if you are not the server host, but may or may not cause desyncs if not all players have the mod (untested).